anonrig/yagiz.co/content/blog/cross-platform-aes-with-nodejs-and-swift/index.md

 }
 ```

-Before running your application, make sure that you've setup a Podfile and added `pod "CryptoSwift"` into it.
+Before running your application, make sure that you've set up a Podfile and added `pod "CryptoSwift"` into it.